What to do if someone you know relapses

 It's not personal

-It’s normal to feel angry, disappointed or frustrated when your loved one has a lapse or relapse.
+It’s normal to feel angry, disappointed or frustrated when someone you know has a lapse or relapse.

 If someone has promised to change, it can feel personal if they drink or use drugs again.